5 Time-Saving Strategies Every Teacher Needs

 1. Batch Your Lesson Planning

 Instead of planning one lesson at a time, block out 2 hours and plan an entire week or unit at once.
 This reduces context-switching and helps you see the bigger picture.
+The Education Endowment Foundation highlights that coherent unit-level planning produces stronger learning outcomes than fragmented day-by-day prep.

 Pro tip: Use a template for each lesson type.
 Once you have a structure that works, reuse it.